ssiccha/gap/matrixobj-todos.md

   - Introduce `IsMatrixOrMatrixObj`
     [#4503](https://github.com/gap-system/gap/issues/4503)
   - `IsMatrixObj` does not imply `IsOrdinaryMatrix`.
     - All current implementations of `IsMatrixObj` representations are in fact intended for matrices with the ``usual`` matrix product and hence get the filter `IsOrdinaryMatrix` (explicitly)
     - Whenever a method requires that some of its arguments are matrices that have to be multiplied via the ``usual`` matrix product, the filter `IsOrdinaryMatrix` must be required for these arguments.

   (Thomas is going to make the necessary changes.)

-- Should `IsRowVector` imply `IsVectorObj`, in analogy to the implication from `IsMatrix` to `IsMatrixObj`?
-  On the one hand, there are only few operations involving row vectors where this question is relevant.
-  On the other hand, the description of these operations becomes easier if this implication holds (see `RowsOfMatrix`).

 - Decide and document what `ShallowCopy` should do for IsVectorObj and IsMatrixObj objects.